facebook/react-native-website/docs/layoutanimation.md

 Automatically animates views to their new positions when the next layout happens.

-A common way to use this API is to call it before calling `setState`.
+A common way to use this API is to call it before updating the state hook in functional components and calling `setState` in class components.

 Note that in order to get this to work on **Android** you need to set the following flags via `UIManager`: